 Review and validate your PCI compliance once a year.
 Most merchants can do this with a Self-Assessment (SAQ), which is provided by the PCI Security Standards Council.

 The type of SAQ you need to provide depends on your integration method.
 If you use:

-- Our Full Card API with a third-party service provider, contact your Customer Success Manager.
+Our Full Card API with a third-party service provider, contact your Account Manager.

 If you change how you integrate with us, you may need to re-certify your PCI compliance.
 For example, if you reintegrate from Frames to our Full Card API, you'll have more access to cardholder data, so your requirements may change.

 Merchants are organized under four levels of PCI compliance, based on their card transaction count over a 12-month period.
 Your PCI level and integration method will determine the compliance requirements you must meet.

 Level 1 merchants are subject to more stringent requirements than level 2 – 4 merchants.
 If you reach level 1 (more than 6 million transactions), we will identify this and contact you to make sure you can provide the relevant documentation and stay compliant.

 Your PCI DSS certification needs to be reviewed and validated once a year.

 Qualified Security Assessors (QSAs) are independent security individuals and organizations, approved by the PCI Security Standards Council, that validate an entity’s adherence to the PCI DSS.
 A QSA can help you choose the right SAQ for your business and support you through the process.